MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-download-tools.md

 ## Blue screens and crash dump files

 If Windows stops working and displays a blue screen, the computer has shut down abruptly to protect itself from data loss and displays a bug check code.
 For more information, see [Bug Checks (Blue Screens)](bug-checks--blue-screens-.md).
-You analyze crash dump files that are created when Windows shuts down by using WinDbg and other Windows debuggers.
+You can analyze crash dump files that are created when Windows shuts down by using WinDbg and other Windows debuggers.
 For more information, see [Crash dump analysis using the Windows debuggers (WinDbg)](crash-dump-files.md).

 ## Looking for the debugging tools for earlier versions of Windows?